Tomazdo10/Cuisine/README.md

   1. Go to repository
   2. Open the repository using GitPod IDE.
-  3. In the terminal run "PIP3 freeze --local"-requirements.txt command to create the txt. file with all the dependencies used that Heroku needs to know what app uses.
+  3. In the terminal run `pip3 freeze --local requirements.txt` command to create the txt. file with all the dependencies used that Heroku needs to know what app uses.
-  4. In the terminal run the "echo web: python app.py- Procfile command to create Procfile that Heroku need'same to know which file runs the app.
+  4. In the terminal run the `echo web: python app.py Procfile` command to create Procfile that Heroku need'same to know which file runs the app.
   5. Check the files you created and if Procfile has a blank line under the first line, delete the blank line.
   6. Go to Heroku and log in.